Strauss-Kahn seeks new refuge from 'nightmare'

-Strauss-Kahn was arrested on an Air France flight just before it was about to leave New York's John F. Kennedy airport, a few hours after the alleged attack.
+Strauss-Kahn was arrested on an Air France flight just as it was about to leave New York's John F. Kennedy airport, a few hours after the alleged attack.
 He spent the first days in detention at the notorious Rikers island jail.

-He now faces seven counts including the attempted rape charge.
+He now faces seven counts, including the attempted rape charge.

-Ian Weinstein, a law professor at Fordham University in New York, said that if convicted at trial "a sentence of 10 years in prison is entirely likely, and a sentence higher than that is entirely possible."
+Ian Weinstein, a law professor at Fordham University in New York, said that if convicted at trial, "a sentence of 10 years in prison is entirely likely, and a sentence higher than that is entirely possible."

 © 2011 AFP